-Successful Employee Engagement : Attract your workforce to your intranet time and time again
+How to attract your workforce to your intranet time and time again.

 You’ve invested in a shiny new intranet.
-You’ve ploughed funds and time into making sure it looks the part and works like a dream.
+You’ve ploughed funds and time into making sure it looks the part and works like a dream for employee engagement.

 You know it is going to increase productivity, communication and costs – if only you could get the staff to use it.
-It takes time to encourage new habits and it will take your employees a little time to adapt to a new way of working.
-You can give them a helping hand by filling your intranet with content that is so interesting and engaging that they can’t help logging on.
+It takes time to encourage new habits.
+It will take your employees a little time to adapt to a new way of working.
+You can give them a helping hand by filling your intranet with content that is interesting and engaging, so they can’t help logging on.

 Getting to know you

 One of the best ways to engage your staff is to talk about your staff to increase employee engagement.

 Help the team get to really know who they are working with day in day out with a series of fun “Team Focus” pieces.
 Invest in some decent photography.
 Get your marketing team to create a basic Q&A with some fun questions thrown in.